Nasar165/MCS_CORE_SYSTEM/resources/deployment/Docker.md

 - [PostgreSQL](https://www.postgresql.org/) - PostgreSQL (Required by default)

 ## Deploying Docker with docker-compose

 ## Running Docker compose

-Docker compose makes everything simple it requires minimal steps allowing you to simply run a couple of commands and go on with your life.
+Docker-compose makes everything simple it requires minimal steps allowing you to simply run a couple of commands and go on with your life.

 ```
 1. navigate to src in the project and execute the following command
 docker-compose build
 2. run the application docker-compose up
-3. go to the url localhost:8080/version to verify the application.
+3. go to the URL localhost:8080/version to verify the application.
 ```

 ## Deploying Docker with external Postgresql

 ### AppSettings

-The API is now running in a container which means that the connectionstring needs to be modiied to function properly since the IP / domain has changed.
+The API is now running in a container which means that the connection string needs to be modified to function properly since the IP / domain has changed.

 ```
 1. navigate to src/api/appsettings.json
 2. go to ConnectionStrings and alter the connection string with the name docker.
-3. now you will have to adjust the connection string as needed to connect to your
+3. now you will have to adjust the connection string as needed to connect to your PostgreSQL server.
-postgresql server.
 ```

 ### Building Docker image

-This section shows you how to build your Docker image and test it it to make sure that it works as intended before deploying it to your hosting provider or cloud service provider.
+This section shows you how to build your Docker image and test it to make sure that it works as intended before deploying it to your hosting provider or cloud service provider.

 ```